Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching

-\textbf{Deep learning of GM.} Since the seminal work~\cite{ZanfirCVPR18}, deep neural networks have been an promising paradigm for its recently recognized potential for solving combinatorial problems~\cite{BengioEJOR20} including graph matching~\cite{YanIJCAI20}.
-Among the deep GM methods, we generally discuss three representative lines of research, according to their methodology.
-The first line of works~\cite{WangICCV19,YuICLR20} apply CNNs or/and GNNs for learning the input graph's node and structure features, as well as the affinity metric.
-By using GNN to embed the structure into node embedding, the resulting problem degrades into linear assignment that can be optimally solved by the Sinkhorn network~\cite{cuturiNIPS13} to fulfill double-stochasticity which is non-learnable.
-Hence, we in this paper regard them as the front-end feature learning models.
-Instead, another line of studies~\cite{wang2020learning} follow the general Lawler's QAP form exactly, and the problem becomes combinatorial selecting of nodes on the association graphs, whose weights form the affinity matrix.
-Accordingly, GNN based embedding learning is performed on the association graph instead of on the input graphs which in fact are not always available in practice e.g. for privacy.
-For the learning part on the association graph, we refer it as back-end learning and it is shown~\cite{Wang2019NeuralGM} that this paradigm can be directly applied to the QAPLIB benchmark~\cite{Burkard1997QAPLIBA}.
-Meanwhile, there emerge seminal works for differentiable learning of combinatorial tasks~\cite{rolinek2020deep} and specifically tuned model for graph matching~\cite{rolinek2020deep} whereby the learning-free solvers can be integrated as a black-box component.
-The key idea is perturbation based gradient estimation.
-Yet all the above models adopt supervised learning and there is little reported success using RL to solve GM despite their label-free advantage and popularity in solving other combinatorial problems~\cite{BengioEJOR20}.
+\textbf{Deep learning of GM.} Since the seminal work~\citep{ZanfirCVPR18}, deep neural networks have been devised for graph matching~\citep{YanIJCAI20}.
+Among the deep GM methods, we generally discuss two representative lines of research as follow.
+The first line of works~\citep{WangICCV19,YuICLR20} apply CNNs or/and GNNs for learning the node and structure features.
+By using node embedding, the problem degrades into linear assignment that can be optimally solved by the Sinkhorn network~\citep{cuturiNIPS13} to fulfill double-stochasticity which is non-learnable.
+Instead, another line of studies~\citep{wang2020learning} follow the general Lawler's QAP form exactly, and the problem becomes combinatorial selecting of nodes on the association graphs.
+Yet all the above models adopt supervised learning and there is little reported success using RL to solve GM despite their label-free advantage and popularity in solving other combinatorial problems.